Spoilers for locations and scenes of all five Acts of Kentucky Route Zero are below.

 One of the game’s most striking locations is the Echo River, a winding, cold, and mysterious river that runs near the Zero.
 Nothing is static on the Echo, with unmoored restaurants and gas stations floating where the current takes them.
 Islands rise and fall, perhaps with a pattern, perhaps not.
 But yet at the same time the Echo’s permanent changeability makes it a static place as well.
 Time seems to fade away during the party’s time on the Echo, floating from place to place experiencing small vignettes along the way.

 It’s these vignettes and scenes that make the experience of KR0.
 As with the setting, these scenes defy simple description.
 You watch androids play a song at a rundown bar.
 You run a computer simulation that may actually be reality itself.
 You get carried by an eagle to find a doctor in the woods.
 None of these scenes can be truly described as the art, sound, and ambience of the game come together to build moments that are like nothing else in the medium.
-It’s something made to be played at night with nothing but the light of a monitor or television, or, perhaps in the future, VR.
+It’s something made to be played at night with nothing but the light of a monitor or television.

 But what this game truly excels at is the quiet.